facebook••facebook••youtube••contact••index••home

 controls_icon Controls

-The two rings—a knurled control ring and wider ribbed manual focus ring—are distingished by their differing textures and size.
+The two rings—a knurled control ring and wider ribbed manual focus ring—are distinguished by their differing textures and size.
 The control ring has click stops and may be programmed with features via the camera TAB Menu: aperture, exposure compensation, AF patterns, etc.

 The stabilizer and AF/MF switches are firm, flat in shape and unlikely to be moved inadvertently.